Typhoon Vamco

-Typhoon Vamco, known in the Philippines as Typhoon Ulysses, was a powerful and very destructive Category 4-equivalent typhoon that struck the Philippines and Vietnam.
+Typhoon Vamco (transliterated from Vietnamese Vàm Cỏ), known in the Philippines as Typhoon Ulysses, was a powerful, deadly and very destructive Category 4-equivalent typhoon that struck the Philippines and Vietnam in mid-November 2020.
 It also caused the worst flooding in Metro Manila since Typhoon Ketsana in 2009.
 The twenty-second named storm and tenth typhoon of the 2020 Pacific typhoon season, Vamco originated as a tropical depression northwest of Palau, where it slowly continued its northwest track until it made landfall in Quezon.
 After entering the South China Sea, Vamco further intensified in the South China Sea until it made its last landfall in Vietnam.

 Vamco made its first landfall in the Philippines near midnight on November 11 in the Quezon province as a Category 2-equivalent typhoon.
-The typhoon brought heavy rains in Central Luzon, and the nearby provinces, including Metro Manila, the national capital.
-Heavy rains caused by the typhoon overflowed rivers, causing severe flooding in Marikina.
-As the typhoon crossed the country, dams from all around Luzon neared their spilling points, forcing the dams to release large amounts of water into their impounds.
+The typhoon brought heavy rains to Central Luzon and nearby provinces, including Metro Manila, the national capital.
+As the typhoon crossed the country, dams from all around Luzon neared their spilling points, forcing dam operators to release large amounts of water into their impounds.
 As the Magat Dam approached its spilling point, all seven of its gates were opened to prevent dam failure, which overflowed the Cagayan River and caused widespread floods in Cagayan and Isabela.
 After entering the South China Sea, Vamco further intensified until it reached its brief peak as a Category 4-equivalent typhoon.
 On November 15, Vamco made landfall in Vietnam as a Category 1-equivalent typhoon before dissipating shortly after.

 Days after the typhoon had passed the Philippines, rescue operations in the Cagayan Valley were still ongoing due to the unexpected extent of the flooding.
 In response to the typhoon's effects, the entire landmass of Luzon was placed under a state of calamity.
-As of December 2, the Philippines' National Disaster Risk Reduction and Management Council had stated that the typhoon had 112 casualties (including 102 validated deaths, and another 10 missing), and the damages caused by Vamco reached ₱20.2 billion (US$1.06 billion).
+As of December 2, the Philippines' National Disaster Risk Reduction and Management Council had stated that the typhoon had 112 casualties (including 102 validated deaths, and another 10 missing), and the damages caused by Vamco reached ₱20.2 billion (US$418 million).

 Meteorological history

-On November 8, the Japan Meteorological Agency (JMA) began tracking a new tropical depression 132 nmi north-northwest of Palau.
-At 12:00 UTC on the same day, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) declared the system as a tropical depression inside of the Philippine Area of Responsibility (PAR), prompting the agency to identify it as Ulysses.
-The next day at 7:15 UTC, the system strengthened into a tropical storm, prompting JMA to identify the system as Vamco, with the Joint Typhoon Warning Center later issuing their first warning on the system as a tropical depression.
+On November 8, the Japan Meteorological Agency (JMA) began tracking a tropical depression 132 nmi north-northwest of Palau.
+At 12:00 UTC on the same day, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) declared the system as a tropical depression inside the Philippine Area of Responsibility (PAR) and named it Ulysses.
+The next day, at 07:15 UTC, the system strengthened into a tropical storm, which JMA named it Vamco, with the Joint Typhoon Warning Center later issuing their first warning on the system as a tropical depression.